gbgplc/loqate-verify-helmcharts/README.md

 To set a spatial-api for a specific _certified_ dataset (for example Australia - 'au'), you'll need to create a new spatial-api section in the yaml file.

-Copy the current spatial-api and give it a unique name, then the dataset to _au_ as shown below:
+Copy the current spatial-api and give it a unique name, then set the dataset to _au_ as shown below:

 ``` yml
   verify: